 This section includes trend information on the observed rate of occurrence of the risk factor in low, moderate, high, and very high levels for the JIAC information, and low, moderate, and high levels for the YLS-CMI.
 Each risk factor is defined and described in terms of successful programs to address the risk, data results, and indicators of the risk factor.
 Three charts present a visual of the data obtained.
 The JIAC charts contain four columns for each of the three years of data (2017, 2018, and 2019).
-Within each of the four columns for a given year there are three colors: blue shows the percentage of males at that risk level, red shows the percentage of females at that risk level, and the green shows the percentages sum to 100% when all four columns of a data year are considered.
+Within each of the four columns for a given year there are three colors: blue shows the percentage of males at that risk level, red shows the percentage of females at that risk level, and the green shows the percentage of that risk level when the entire population evaluated is considered.
+The green percentages sum to 100% when all four columns of a data year are considered.
 The percentages for males and females sum to 100% within each column but do not sum across columns.
 The YLS-CMI information informs two charts: a chart of risk level results, and a chart of domain indicator information.